ll1a4x/writeups/ctf/thm_nahamstore/thm_nahamstore.md

 SQL Injection 2: Blind SQLi
 - Let's use the SQLMap for the quick blind sql injection
-- First, let's use burpsuite to get the req information by send POST on `http://nahamstore.thm/returns`
+- First, use burpsuite to get the req information by send POST on `http://nahamstore.thm/returns`
 	![15sqli2-1](imgs/15sqli2-1.png)

 - `vi req.txt`